Summary: This guide shows how to prevent dog bites through safe interactions, supervision, and responsible ownership.

 Recognizing these triggers helps us avoid situations that may cause a bite and foster safer interactions with dogs.

-How to Stay Safe When a Dog Approaches
+What to Do When a Dog Approaches You

 When a dog approaches, take the following steps to avoid potential aggression: